-Hard contact lenses, known as rigid gas-permeable (RGP) lenses, are customized lenses that correct vision.
+Hard contact lenses, also known as rigid gas-permeable (RGP) lenses, are customized lenses that correct vision.

 Many people prefer soft contact lenses because they are convenient.
+Soft contact lenses are made of soft, flexible plastics, providing more initial comfort.
 However, hard contacts have several advantages that some people prefer.

 Advantages of hard contacts include: